LIVE-GS: LLM Powers Interactive VR Experience with Physics-Aware Gaussian Splatting: Preliminaries

-\textit{Mask Stage}: To obtain fine segmented result, we adopt a voting strategy similar to \cite{hu2024semantic}.
-We project each kernel to screen space recorded as $G_k^{'}$ and determine whether its center is inside corresponding mask.
-With mask $M_j$ of each view $j$ obtained from DEVA, we set vote as:
+Other methods, such as \cite{hu2024semantic}, import a voting strategy as a post-process, which projects each kernel to screen space and determines whether its center is inside the corresponding mask.
+These help in extracting assets from entire reconstructed scenes.